Nahom32/meTTa-Linter/README.md

 # meTTa-Linter
-A repository that is going to be used for linting errors in metta
+A repository that is going to be used for linting errors in `meTTA`